Self-determination: Assyria

 The Assyrian independence movement is a political movement and nationalist desire of the Assyrian people to live in their traditional Assyrian homeland under the self-governance of an Assyrian state.
 The Assyrian territory is currently in parts of Syria, Iraq, Iran, and Turkey.

 Australia

 Self-determination has become the topic of some debate in Australia in relation to Aboriginal Australians and Torres Strait Islanders.
-In the 1970s, Aboriginal requested the right to administer their own remote communities as part of the homelands movement, also known as the outstation movement.
+In the 1970s, Aboriginal Australians requested the right to administer their own remote communities as part of the homelands movement, also known as the outstation movement.
 These grew in number through the 1980s, but funding dried up in the 2000s.